cnnrbrn/noroff-programming-foundations-content/module-2/lesson-3.md

 A nice and simple API URL to use and display an array of objects is `https://elephant-api.herokuapp.com/elephants`.
 This URL will fetch an array of elephant objects.

-A good way to see the data we can fetch from a server is to use [Postman](https://www.getpostman.com/downloads/).
+A good way to test fetching data from a server is to use [Postman](https://www.getpostman.com/downloads/).

 To fetch data from an API we use a `GET` request.
 (A `POST` request sends data to the server).